In this tip:

 - But……you can plant “many” onion sets in March and April (early spring) when you put a layer of hay on the soil between and around the small onion plants.
 Due to the layer of hay, the soil does not dry out so fast.
 And there is less attack by the onion flies and miner flies.
 See chapter A5).

-- Plant most onion sets in mid spring (May).
+- Plant most onion sets in mid spring (early May).
 The leaf miner flies are not active during that time.
 Putting hay around and between the small onion plants works well too; soil does not dry out fast.

 - Harvest the onions in July to September (late summer, early fall).
 Onions are big enough then.
 Leaves get yellow and topple and the onions do not grow thicker anymore.